[This captures the heart of the

 other great stuff), and a class on Contemporary Science Fiction

 Books and Films.
 Great stuff.
-He was going to teach Watchmen the
+He was going to teach

 next year.
 I've seen and read some of his articles...I can't